Left 4 Dead (franchise): Gameplay

 A health bar is used to track each character's health; players are aware of the state of each other's health and special items, and each character is shown to other players through an outlined silhouette on the game's HUD, regardless of walls that separate the characters, and colored based on their health state.
 A character's health suffers from attacks from any Infected, environmental effects such as fires, and from friendly-fire incidents.
 When a character's health falls below a certain level, the character will not be able to move as fast until they can restore their health.
-If the player's health drops to zero, they become incapacitated, and a new temporary health bar appears, representing a bleed out period.
+If the player's health drops to zero, they become incapacitated, whereby they fall to the floor and need to be helped up by a teammate, and a new temporary health bar appears, representing a bleed out period.
 Should this bar drop to zero, the character dies, and can only be restored either through a defibrillator, appearing later in a level in a "rescue closet" from which they must be freed, or when the remaining players reach the safe house.
 Otherwise, an incapacitated character can be revived with the assistance of any other character.
 However, if a character becomes incapacitated three times in a row without using a first-aid kit, they will immediately die the third time.
 Similarly, if a character falls over an edge, they will hang precariously for a limited time, falling to their death if they are not assisted in time.

-In the main campaign mode, each campaign is divided into two to five sections.
-For all but the last section, the goal of the players is to reach the safehouse at the end of the level, where fresh supplies of weapons, ammo, and health items are typically found.
-In the final section, the campaign comes to a climax and requires the players to either make a stand against waves of Infected as they wait for a rescue vehicle, fill up an escape vehicle's gas tank while fending off the horde, or race through a gauntlet of Infected to make their way to the rescue point.
+In the main campaign mode, each campaign is divided into two to five chapters.
+For all but the last chapter, the goal of the players is to reach the safehouse at the end of the level, where fresh supplies of weapons, ammo, and health items are typically found.
+In the finale, the campaign comes to a climax and requires the players to either make a stand against waves of Infected as they wait for a rescue vehicle, fill up an escape vehicle's gas tank while fending off the horde, or race through a gauntlet of Infected to make their way to the rescue point.

 Additional game modes are also available.
-A 4-on-4 competitive mode is available, where in alternating matches, one side controls the Survivor characters while the other controls unique Infected creatures.
+A 4-on-4 competitive mode named Versus is available, where in alternating matches, one side controls the Survivor characters while the other controls Special Infected.
 When playing as the Survivors, the goal remains the same as the normal campaign mode.
-The Infected side tries to prevent the Survivors from making their way to the safehouse; should they be killed by the survivors, they will respawn later as a new creature.
+The Infected side tries to prevent the Survivors from making their way to the safehouse; should they be killed by the survivors, they will respawn later as a new type of Infected.
 Scoring is based on how far the Survivors get and other factors, with the team with the most points at the end of a campaign considered the winner.
-Other modes are based on single-situation standoffs where the Survivors have to hold out as long as possible.
+Other modes are based on single-situation standoffs where the Survivors have to hold out as long as possible, or where two teams compete to fill a generator with as many gas cans as possible.